sumar001/BasicTextAnalyzer/README.md

 - After running the program, do the following when prompted:

-1. Enter the input file name
+1. Enter the input text file name
 2. Enter the output file name
 3. Enter the word whose frequency you want to know (number of times the specified word occurs in the document)